 When we encounter clients who have been bit by dogs and injured, one of the first things they want to know from us is what the value of their case is.
 However, at the beginning of a case, you can’t determine the value because you don’t know the extent of the injuries.
 The first thing that needs to happen in order to determine the value of a case is to know whether you’re going to fully recover or whether your injuries are going to be permanent.
 For instance, in a dog bite case, if you are bitten and you only need a couple stitches, that’s not going to have a lot of value.
 Conversely, if you suffer permanent scarring, that case is worth a lot more because those injuries will never go away.
 However, you can’t evaluate this until you’ve gone through all of your medical treatment.

 In any type of personal injury case, you are entitled to special damages, which consists of medical expenses and lost wages.
 These are relatively easy to calculate.
 The hard part is calculating the things known as non-economic damages, such as pain and suffering and disruption of life.
 The severity to which you’ve been impacted drives the value of the compensation.

 Another thing that you have to keep in mind is where that money to compensate you comes from.
 In the instance of a dog bite case, it’s generally the homeowner’s insurance of the dog owner.
 We have to look into how much insurance they have, or if they have any personal assets.

 Were you or a loved one attacked by a dog in Georgia and have questions about your injury?

-After checking out these 5 common dog bite questions, contact the experienced Atlanta dog bite lawyer at The Gunnels Law Firm today to arrange a free consultation and case evaluation.
+After checking out these 5 common dog bite questions, contact the experienced Atlanta dog bite lawyer at Gunnels Injury Law today to arrange a free consultation and case evaluation.

 Let our experience work for you.